ABOUT

 The fig is glossy is and sticky.
 It looks like a light fig (green) like a Kalamata.
 I prefer black figs (Mission) mostly because they have darker flavors ... it’s like the difference between golden raisins & regular raisins.
 It’s very sweet at first, the figgy flavors are tangy, a little grassy from the seeds with some raspberry & floral-like green tea flavors.
 The dark chocolate offsets this well, especially by bringing in the creamy melt.

 It’s definitely show-stopping beautiful.
-Best eating fresh & quickly.
+Best eaten fresh & quickly.

 Compartes Candied Orange Peel Dipped in ChcoolateCandied Orange Peel dipped in Dark Chocolate